 One time my sister asked me to tag along for a 3-day videography workshop in New York City.
 At the time she had been a wedding photographer for over a decade and wanted to offer video services to clients.
 So she purchased two tickets to the workshop and since her husband couldn’t go, I did.

 To be honest, I had absolutely no interest in photography and didn’t even know what videography was.
 But I jumped at the opportunity after finding out that I would be able to skip 3 days of high school to hang out in New York City.
 I could see it then, my school mates sitting at the cafeteria eating bland food, and me?
 Eating roasted peanuts and coconuts from a street vendor while standing on a busy New York street corner, people watching and enjoying the beautiful NYC scenery.

 On the first day of the class, I remember feeling super uncomfortable.
 I was still a young introvert and unlike everyone else attending, I had no professional experience and had no interest in the field of photo or video.

-On the first day the teachers got so technical that they actually put me to sleep.
-After receiving a sharp elbow to my side, by my sister my head sprung forward as I almost leapt out of my seat.
-Everyone’s eyes staring at me, and laughter of the instructor, Patrick as I was awoken halfway through a very loud snore.
+On the first day, the teachers got so technical that they actually put me to sleep.
+After receiving a sharp elbow to my side, by my sister my head sprung forward as I almost leaped out of my seat.
+Everyone’s eyes staring at me, and the laughter of the instructor, Patrick as I was awoken halfway through a very loud snore.
 “Sorry, am I boring you?” he asked.
 After apologizing, he continued with his lesson.